Taylor Walls Player Props: Rays vs. Rangers

 Rangers Pitching Rankings

+- The 8.1 strikeouts per nine innings compiled by the Rangers pitching staff ranks 26th in MLB.

-- The Rangers have a 3.97 team ERA that ranks 11th among all league pitching staffs.
+- The Rangers have a 3.96 team ERA that ranks 11th among all MLB pitching staffs.

-- The right-hander's last time out came on Thursday, July 6 against the Boston Red Sox, when he tossed 5 1/3 innings, surrendering four earned runs while giving up five hits.
+- The righty last pitched on Saturday against the Cleveland Guardians, when he threw six innings, allowing four earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.